 image variable, as shown below.
 Then we close the files by calling

 file_close on the file handles.
 This is not strictly necessary in most simulators because the file is implicitly closed when the subprogram or process terminates.
 Nevertheless, it’s never wrong to close files when you are done with them.

 deallocate(image); file_close(bmp_file); file_close(out_file); report "Simulation done.
 Check ""out.bmp"" image."; finish; end process;

 At the end of the testbench process, we print a message to the ModelSim console that the simulation is over, with a hint of where the output image can be found.
 The

-finish keyword requires VHDL-2008, it’s an elegant way to stop the simulator after all tests have completed.
+finish keyword requires VHDL-2008.
+It’s an elegant way to stop the simulator after all test cases have completed.

 The output BMP image

 The image below shows what the “out.bmp” file looks like after the testbench has completed.
-The actual file shown in this blog post is a JPEG because BMPs are not suitable for embedding on webpages, but you can leave your email address in the form above to get a zip with the full project including the “boeing.bmp” file.
+The actual file shown in this blog post is a JPEG because BMPs unsuitable for embedding on webpages, but you can leave your email address in the form above to get a zip with the full project, including the “boeing.bmp” file.

 Converting RGB to CMYK is a bit more complicated because there isn’t a one-to-one pixel formula.